Cookies managing

 “Of course we do, we are ready right now.”

 They have no motivation, they don’t understand why they came here or how to “denazify” us.
-We elected a Jewish President, and their rockets are falling into Babi Yar.
+We elected a Jewish President, and their missiles are falling on Babyn Yar.

-Rockets flew over my building, and when the tanks were burning, there was black smoke, and for a long time, we could not understand what it was.
+Rockets flew over my building, and when the tanks were burning, there was black smoke.
+For a long time, we could not understand what it was.
 People sat in the basements and waited for everything to end.
 But they started at seven in the morning and finished by five in the evening.
-There were very nice houses in Bucha, new buildings, and these fascists would just shoot at them with grenade launchers, the apartments just burned out from the inside.
+There were very nice houses in Bucha, new buildings, and these fascists would just shoot at them with grenade launchers.
+The apartments just burned up from the inside.

-On February 27, at Vokzalnaya there were 47 destroyed tanks.
-I saw photos of those who remained lying there, young people.
-What did they perish for…
+On February 27, on Vokzalna Street, there were 47 destroyed tanks.
+I saw photos of those who remained lying there.
+These young people, what did they perish for…

 They shot indiscriminately

 On March 9, the evacuation started.
-When Vasya came and said that they were leaving and there would be no more buses, I was scared.
+When Vasya came and said that he and his mother were leaving and there would be no more buses, I was scared.
 I took my papers, two nightgowns, and a vyshyvanka.
-I closed my apartment and ran.
+I locked my apartment and ran.

 Bucha after liberation from Russian occupation